-In order to take full advantage of the experience at FGV Direito Rio, international students are encouraged to take the following courses during their time there: Technical Legal Portuguese and Brazilian Legal Interpretation.
+HLS students may enroll in courses in both the undergraduate program and graduate programs, schedule permitting.
+In order to take full advantage of the experience at FGV Direito Rio, international students are encouraged to take the courses offered in Technical Legal Portuguese and Brazilian Legal Interpretation during their time there.

 Read a Q+A with Samantha Glover ’14 about her semester at FGV Direito Rio.

 FGV Direito SP’s undergraduate degree is structured in four cycles.
 Each of the five years of the program is designed as an integral part of the overall degree.
 The first three cycles (1st to 3rd years) are full-time courses, which is not typical in Brazil.
 This enables students to build a solid foundation.
 The 4th cycle (4th and 5th years) offers students the option to study part-time.